Royal Palaces of India

-After a leisurely morning, we’ll have an orientation lunch with our Micato Tour Director.
-Now we’ll delve into swirlingly colourful Old Delhi, rickshawing over to Jama Masjid, one of India’s largest and most impressive mosques (it’s one of the last monuments built by Shah Jahan, whose world crowning glory, the Taj Mahal, we’ll soon see).
-We’ll visit Humayan’s Tomb (said to have inspired the eagerly inspirable Jahan), pay our respects at the Gandhi Museum, explore the British Raj’s imposing New Delhi ediﬁces, and mingle with happy pilgrims at giant Gurudwara Bangla Sahib, a bustling Sikh temple.
+After a leisurely morning we’ll have an orientation lunch with our Micato Travel Director.
+Now we’ll delve into swirlingly colourful Old Delhi, rickshawing over to Jama Masjid, one of India’s largest and most impressive mosques (it’s one of the last monuments built by Shah Jahan, whose world-crowning glory, the Taj Mahal, we’ll soon see).
+We’ll visit Humayan’s Tomb (said to have inspired the eagerly inspirable Jahan), pay our respects at the Gandhi Museum, explore the British Raj’s imposing New Delhi edifices, and mingle with happy pilgrims at giant Gurudwara Bangla Sahib, a bustling Sikh temple.

 The first of our Indian palaces, the Leela, is set in the capital’s Diplomatic Enclave, and beckons with quietude, unabashed luxury, and India’s unceasingly gracious hospitality.

 A modern toll road takes us to Agra for a couple of days in the sweetly hypnotic aura of the Taj Mahal.
-Our base is the Amarvilas, a scintillating Oberoi jewel.
-Every window in Amarvilas looks out at the Taj, less than two thousand feet away, giving us ever changing views of humanity’s greatest artifact from our beautifully decorated, balconied rooms and from the hotel’s expansive verandahs.
+Our base is the Oberoi Amarvilas, a scintillating Oberoi jewel.
+Every window in Amarvilas looks out at the Taj, less than two thousand feet away, giving us ever-changing views of humanity’s greatest artifact from our beautifully decorated, balconied rooms and from the hotel’s restaurants and expansive verandahs.

 A countryside drive takes us to the fabled Pink City of Jaipur.
 For more than half a millennium Jaipur’s Rajput maharajahs were renowned for their regal disdain for rupee-pinching.
 They spent, played, and built extravagantly; witness our palace, the Rambagh, home of the last of Jaipur’s rulers, Sawai Man Singh II.
 The Rambagh Palace, now a Taj Group property, regularly lands high on lists of the World’s Best Hotels, for its frank splendour, its traditionally noble but state-of-the-art comfy rooms, its cool marble corridors, its fountain-misted gardens, its fine dining, and, in the Taj Group custom, its flawlessly alert and cheery service.